 In March 2017, GASB issued Statement No 85, Omnibus 2017 (GASB 85).
 GASB 85 clarified several practice issues identified during the application of earlier GASB pronouncements.
 GASB 85 addresses topics including the blending of component units, goodwill and negative goodwill, fair value measurement and application, employer accounting and reporting for pensions and OPEB, and reporting by OPEB plans.
-The Senate will adopt GASB 85 on July 1, 2017, for the June 30, 2018, reporting year.
-The Senate does not expect GASB 85 to have a significant impact on the financial statements.
+The Senate adopted this statement July 1, 2017.
+The adoption of this statement did not have a significant impact on the financial statements.